hqman/linkedin-scraper/README.md

 pytest tests/test_llm.py
 ```

-This will verify that the LLM can properly extract company information from HTML content.
+This will verify that the LLM can properly extract information from HTML content.

 ## ⚠️ Notes